zerdlg/p4dlg/README.md

 + etc.

-### Example using a list of simple & imaginary requirements:
+### Example using a list of simple & made up requirements:
 + Retrieve all clientspec records.
-+ Fields should be restricted to 'name', 'extra' (aka.
++ Fields output should be restricted to 'name', 'extra' (aka.
 'Host:'), 'owner' & 'accessDate'.
-+ Group client records by 'Host" (aka. "extra") & order them by "accessDate".
++ Group selected client records by 'Host" (aka. "extra") & order them by "accessDate".
-+ Let's limit the number of records to 25.
++ Let's limit the number of records to 25 (say the 100th record to the 125th record).

 ```Python
 >>> clients = jnl(jnl.domain.type == 'client').select('name', 'extra', 'owner', 'accessDate')